ckeditor/ckeditor5/docs/installation/integrations/drupal.md

 * {@link features/comments Comments} to discuss the content.
 * {@link features/revision-history Revision History} to see what changes were made, and compare and restore previous versions of the content.
 * {@link features/real-time-collaboration Real-time Collaboration} to allow multiple users to edit simultaneously.

-* There is also a configurable notifications system to stay up-to-date whenever someone mentions you in a document, comments, or replies to you, accepts or rejects suggestions, and so on.
+There is also a dedicated, configurable notifications system developed especially for the CKEditor 5 Premium module for Drupal.
+It helps the users stay up-to-date whenever someone mentions you in a document, comments, or replies to you, accepts or rejects suggestions, and so on.
 Integrate it with your own plugin to get notifications via email, Slack, or other services.

 All the collaboration features can also be used for asynchronous editing.